sxprz/libmathasm-x86_64/README.md

 # mathlibasm-x86_64
-This is a mathematical library or collection of functions implemented in Intel x86_64 NASM.
+This is a mathematical library or collection of functions implemented in Intel x86_64 with gcc.